 Tone allows us another way of squelching out noise and unwanted signals.
 Most modern amateur

-repeater on the same frequency manges to come in range of our local repeater.
+repeater on the same frequency manages to come in range of our local repeater.
 That signal isn't

-that share the same frequency to use very differnt tones.
-Tones also keep other
+that share the same frequency to use very different tones.
+Tones also keep other interference such as

-lighting storms, dirty power supplies, and florecent lighting from causing the repeater to retransmit the
+lighting storms, dirty power supplies, and florescent lighting from causing the repeater to re-transmit the

 but they may also send out a PL tone as well.
 This doesn't have to be the same PL tone value but it